 Assessment may include informal responses to reading and study questions; quizzes; evaluation of small and full-group discussion, in-class and out-of-class writing; writing scripts; revising scripts; participation in reading of scripts.

 Because of the participatory nature of the workshop atmosphere of the course, consistent attendance is essential.
 The course grade is determined by appraisal of the students' writing, regularity of attendance in class and individual conferences, and active participation in class activities.
-Scripts totaling approximately 4,000 words will be required, the number depending on how much other writing is assigned - such as notebooks, journals, exercises, or revisions.
-Reading and writing activities are sequential and should be completed on time.

 Course Activities and Design

 This course can include lecture, but will likely consist mostly of round-table workshops in which student work will be evaluated by the entire class.
 Students will come prepared to critique the work by responding to it either in discussion or in writing.
 Students may also read a variety of published scripts and view live or recorded performances for analysis.
 The instructor should spend approximately an hour of conference with each student outside of class.